Single Procurement Document (SPD)

 PCS SPD Module

-• the module allows procurement officers to create their SPD requests electronically
+• the module allows buyers to create their SPD requests electronically

-• you do not require any additional or new log-ins and the SPD will be available as part of your postbox response.
+• you do not need any additional or new log-ins and the SPD will be available as part of your postbox response.

-• the procurement officer will select the questions that are proportionate and relevant to the procurement exercise
+• the buyer will select the questions that are proportionate and relevant to the procurement exercise

-• the procurement officer will add minimum requirements beside the relevant question.
+• the buyer will add minimum requirements beside the relevant question.
 As a result this information does not need to be added into the Contract Notice

 • you will complete your SPD response online and submit it with any other documents within your PCS postbox prior to the closing date and time of the tender.